 Owen Baisden oversees the day-to-day operations of Turning Winds.
 Owen has a breadth of knowledge and experience in working with teens and their families in many different settings and capacities.
 Owen has worked with teens and families for nearly 17 years, helping nearly a thousand teens who have come through our program.
 This experience has allowed him to understand the “change” process and to become effective in connecting with and inspiring teens to work through their challenges and help them to build a life of purpose and well-being.

 Owen earned his Bachelor’s degree in Business Administration and has been a director of Turning Winds for 12 years.
 In addition, he has worked in the trenches with the students in nearly every capacity.
 His favorite time now with the students is leading backpacking expeditions and other educational/recreational trips that inspire change.

 When Owen is not at work he enjoys spending time with his spouse and 6 children.
 He loves the outdoors and enjoys fishing, hiking, snowboarding, snowmobiling, and scuba diving when he can.

-Carl Baisden, Director of Operations
+Carl Baisden, Chief Operations Officer

 Carl brings a unique set of skills and strengths to the Turning Winds organization and the families they serve.
 Because of his lengthy, far-reaching industry experience, Carl’s expertise and strengths include program development, organizational leadership, and a unique ability to inspire change in clients, their families, and his professional team members.